 About Megan Wynne

-Megan Wynne - Director and Teacher
+Megan Wynne - Writer and Teacher

 About Megan

-In 2022 Megan received an Agility Award from the Arts Council and her local arts office funded her writing in 2019, 2021, 2022 & 2023.
-As an awardee on the Evolution Programme 2022/23 with the Irish Writers Centre, Megan is in the process of moving from emerging to established writer of fiction.
+In 2022 and 2024 Megan received Agility Awards from the Arts Council in Ireland and her local arts office (Fingal County Council) funded her writing in 2019, 2021, 2022, 2023 & 2024.

 Megan’s short stories have been shortlisted and come runner up in the following national short story competitions: the RTE Guide/Penguin Ireland, Listowel Writers’ Week Originals, From the Well Short Story Competition (run by the Cork County Council Arts Office), Ireland's Own Magazine, and Writing.ie/ Anam Cara Flash Fiction.